raehik/git-bisect-ukc/README.md

 ## Algorithm
 tl;dr At every step:

-  * filter the graph to only the commits we care about
+  * filter irrelevant commits (ones that can't be the first bad commit)
   * select a bisect commit by calculating commit ranks until we
     1. find an ideal bisect commit,
     2. get to the end of the graph, or